brycefisher/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ```

 Given a string, parses it as a JSON object and returns a ksqlDB array of strings representing the
 top-level keys.
-Returns `NULL` if the string can't be interpreted as a JSON object, i.e., it is
+Returns `NULL` if the string can't be interpreted as a JSON object, for example, when it is
 `NULL` or the JSON value is not an object.

 Examples: